AbhinavDulur/US-CDC-Data-Extraction/README.md

 # US-CDC-Data-Extraction
 The objective of this file is to obtain information smoking information about a particular State by using the U.S. CDC Data API's.
-The end goal is to enter a State and retrieve associated smoking information.
+The end goal is to enter a State and retrieve associated CDC information.

 - API Usage Tutorial:
 https://dev.socrata.com/foundry/chronicdata.cdc.gov/wsas-xwh5